Arcata, California: Politics

 Arcata voters are among the most Democratic in Humboldt County.
 In the 2008 United States presidential election, Republican candidate John McCain received less than 10% of the popular vote in many Arcata precincts, while in those same precincts Democratic candidate Barack Obama received 85% or more of the vote.
 Arcata is a hub of liberal thought typical of a college town, a place where environmentalism and social activism are broadly embraced.
 Humboldt County fits the statewide trend of increasingly liberal coastal counties and conservative interior counties, but some conservative voters remain.
 College students have, at times, been mayor or city council members.

 Arcata was the first city to have a Green Party majority in its city council.
 Arcata is also one of three cities in California and one of four cities in the United States ever to have held a Green Party majority in their city councils.

 In August 1989, the voters of Arcata passed the Nuclear Weapons Free Zone Act, prohibiting activities benefiting nuclear weapons contractors within city jurisdictional limits.

 Arcata residents are active in regional environmental protection, and played a contributing role in the successful effort to preserve the Headwaters Forest from logging.
 The north coast region is often divided on environmental issues, with conflicts arising between residents and landowners who have made a living harvesting the area's natural resources, and residents aiming to preserve the region's natural habitats.

 Arcata is on the path to decriminalizing most psychedelic entheogenic substances.

+In November 2022, the voters of Arcata passed a Measure M, which would have compelled the city to fly an Earth Flag above that of the United States, but this was ruled unlawful by the Humboldt County Superior Court in April of 2024.